kickslip/geniushumans/tasks.md

 [*]add /messages/view  page, if we click on message on contactForm component, it should take you to pagee to view message and respond.
 [*]add messages tab or comp in users profile done
 [*] 6.Add pics to register and login
-[] 7. redirect on prices need to be a scrolldown pages
+[*] 7. redirect on prices need to be a scrolldown to packages [*] 8. loading spinner on book now and message component